 We treat our bikes worse way worse than roadies—though maybe not as bad as off-road riders.
 You’ve probably done some pretty abusive stuff to your bike over the last year—you’ve probably stuck things to it, you’ve probably spilled things on it, you may have even taken a “nature break” on or too close to it.
+But you may not know how to clean your bike properly.
 Aside from the smell or the fact that you might need to call the mold remediation guy, a clean bike is good for three big reasons:

 1. You’ll ride faster (and better)!